Last Remaining Seats

 What is it?
 A postcard-worthy seafood shack on the Pacific Coast Highway toward the western edge of Malibu.

 Why go?
-Although, like many Malibu restaurants, Neptune’s Net was closed in the aftermath of the Palisades Fire (and around it, parts of PCH have closed and reopened and closed again), the resilient restaurant has reopened its doors.
-The fried seafood and weekend biker crew make Neptune’s a unique destination.
-(Alternatively, dine up the coast with locals at Malibu Seafood, where the long line is worth the wait for fresh fish and seafood, or grab a superlative lobster roll at Broad Street Oyster Co.)
+The recent reopening of PCH is the perfect opportunity to support Malibu’s resilient restaurant community in the wake of the Palisades Fire.
+The fried seafood and weekend biker crew make Neptune’s a unique dining destination.
+Alternatively, chow down up the coast with locals at Malibu Seafood, where the long line is worth the wait for fresh fish and seafood, or grab a superlative lobster roll at Broad Street Oyster Co.

 Don’t miss: Take your food across the street and park in the dirt patch by the water, with views of surfers and kite boarders.